rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 >
 > It can be tempting to re-publish a nack-ed message from the corresponding
 > callback but this should be avoided, as confirm callbacks are
-> dispatched in an I/O thread from within channels are not supposed
+> dispatched in an I/O thread where channels are not supposed
 > to do operations.
 A better solution consists in enqueuing the message in a in-memory
 > queue which is polled by a publishing thread.
 A class like `ConcurrentLinkedQueue`
 > would be a good candidate to transmit messages between the confirm callbacks